The Roman Interactive Sensitivity Tool (RIST)#

 Introduction#

-The Roman Interactive Sensitivity Tool (RIST) is a simulation tool designed to help users quickly explore the feasibility of observations for the Wide Field Instrument (WFI).
-RIST is a simplified version of Pandeia (the Exposure Time Calculator) – it uses a pre-computed grid of exposure time calculations with Pandeia that sample a set of exposure parameters and observing setups.
+Roman Interactive Sensitivity Tool (RIST) is a simulation tool designed to help users quickly explore the feasibility of observations for the Wide Field Instrument (WFI).
+RIST is a simplified version of the Exposure Time Calculator engine Pandeia – it uses a pre-computed grid of exposure time calculations with Pandeia that sample a set of exposure parameters and observing setups.

-RIST provides users an estimate of signal-to-noise ratio (SNR) based on their selections of source brightness, spectral energy distribution (SED) type, multi-accumulation (MA) tables, and number of resultants, while using a single on-axis point source with a default background of Pandeia.
-For the details of the background, see Notes below.
+RIST provides users an estimate of signal-to-noise ratio (SNR) based on their selections of source brightness, spectral energy distribution (SED) type, multi-accumulation (MA) tables, and backgrounds, while using a single on-axis point source.
+For the details of the selections, see Notes below.

 Requirements#